 You spend hours crafting the perfect resume for each job you apply for.
 Careful thought goes into the words you choose to show that you are a professional and the right person for the position.
 But then you never hear back from employers.

-Does this sounds familiar?
+Does this sound familiar?
 Chances are, you might be going about resume writing the wrong way.
 Job seekers and hiring managers have very different perspectives on certain words.
 A phrase that might seem perfect to you, could be meaningless to the person reading your resume, or worse, a deterrent from reading any farther.

 Up your chances of getting your resume noticed by avoiding words that hiring managers and employers dislike.
 Here are four types of words you shouldn’t use in your resume writing:

-Often, job seekers think filling their resumes with buzzwords or jargon is a good way to show off their knowledge of the industry.
+Oftentimes, job seekers think filling their resumes with buzzwords or jargon is a good way to show off their knowledge of the industry.
 But when a hiring manager reads phrases like “results-oriented” or “creative thinker” over and over again, they begin to lose all meaning.

 Key team player who contributed to the success of multiple projects.